-Unit - 1 Scope and Content: Concepts and Issues Tourism, Recreation and Leisure interrelations Geographical Parameters of Tourism by Robinson
+Unit - 1 Scope and Content : Concepts and Issues, Tourism Recreation and Leisure interrelations.

 - 1.1 Introduction

 - 1.2 Scope and Content

 - 1.3 Meaning And Definition

 - 1.4 Interrelationship Among Tourism Recreation And Leisure

-- 1.5 Geographical Parameters Of Tourism

-- 1.6 Tourist Resources And Its Types

-- 1.7 Socio-economic Significance of Tourism

-- 1.8 Concept of Tourist, Visitors And Excursionist

-- 1.9 Summary

 The very concept of tourism as we see it today is widely considered as a new phenomenon.
 But in real spirit of the world 'tourism' this concept is as old as human civilisation.
 With the passage of time, significant growth of science and technology, economic advancement and a fundamental changes that have taken place in the field at transportation and communication which contributed enormously to the development of tourist trade all over the world.
 Tourism significantly contributes in the development of understanding among people, provide employment, create foreign exchange earning and finally raise living standard of people.